5/14/2025

 Jason McCarthy

-Maxim Group
+Analyst, Maxim Group

 speaker

-Lance Alspach
+Lance Allspot

 Chairman and Chief Executive Officer

-No, actually, I think just the reverse.
-Actually, we're starting to see a real uptick in patients because of some of the strategies that we've been employed from a recruitment perspective.
+No, actually, I think just the reverse, actually.
+We're starting to see a real uptick in patients because of some of the strategies that we've been employed from a recruitment perspective.
 So we've kind of opened up a whole host of new strategies that seem to be working better than what has been done in the past.
-As you know, this is a very difficult and challenging environment in order to find a single disc patient with discogenic pain, given how strict the criteria is.
-We obviously believe in the criteria in order to have the cleanest and most valid data possible relative to other trials that are out there.
+As you know, this is a very difficult and challenging environment in order to find a single disc patient with discogenic pain.
+Given how strict the criteria is, we obviously believe in the criteria in order to have the cleanest and most valid data possible relative to other trials that are out there.
 So we're going to continue to stay with the protocol.
 I think the enrollment is picking up.
 Historically, we've seen a bit of a slowdown during the summer, but I think we'll counteract that with some of the new strategies that we've employed in terms of recruitment.

 speaker